Roslovets-Inc/strapi-client/README.md

 # Strapi Client

-Work with Strapi in Python via REST API
+Interact with Strapi from Python using the REST API

 ## Install